Caution warranted as Texas continues to experience hot and dry conditions - NewsBreak

 Caution warranted as Texas continues to experience hot and dry conditions

-COLLEGE STATION — As hot and dry conditions persist, extremely dry vegetation will continue to support wildfire activity across much of the state, even as surface moisture increases in some areas.
+COLLEGE STATION As hot and dry conditions persist, the Texas A&M Forest Service announced via press release that extremely dry vegetation will continue to support wildfire activity across much of the state, even as surface moisture increases in some areas.

 Through Sunday, scattered showers and thunderstorms are forecast for the upper Texas Panhandle and near the Red River, while sea breeze activity and thunderstorms are possible for the upper Gulf Coast and East Texas.
 This moisture will provide short term improvement in vegetation dryness for these areas.
 While rainfall is forecast for some portions of the state, many areas will remain dry.